trujilloRJ/personal_blog/content/posts/radar-doppler.md

 In a nutshell, the radar processor performs two consecutive Fast Fourier Transform (FFT) over the received signal to compute the **range-Doppler map** of the illuminated area.
 After a square-law detector, each range-Doppler map cell represents the presence of a potential target lying at the corresponding cell range and Doppler frequency which can be used to compute its speed.
 If the cell value is greater than a threshold (computed to ensure a constant Probability of False Alarm) a target is detected at that cell.

 In modern systems, it is often required not only to detect a target but to automatically classify it.
 To this end, several approaches have been developed using multiple radar features such as the target micro-Doppler signature.
-However, in this post we will explore the use of a Convolutional Neural Network (CNN) to classify targets using only the information provided by the FMCW range-Doppler map.
+However, in this post, we will explore the use of a Convolutional Neural Network (CNN) to classify targets using only the information provided by the FMCW range-Doppler map.

 You can find the complete code for this post here: